 Synchronicity is related to coincidence but with deeper feeling and meaning.
-You might recognize it as a strong feeling of being in the right place at the right time.
+Recognize it as the strong feeling of being in the right place at the right time.
 Some might equate it to a form of deja vu.
-It could be the sense that a certain something has been appearing to you frequently.
+It’s the sense that a certain something has been appearing to you frequently.
 For example, things happen to you in 5s or you notice feathers everywhere you go.
 Synchronicity is an especially strange coincidence like having an old song stuck in your head randomly, then you turn on the radio and it’s playing.
 You’re not really looking for it, but it shows up perfectly.

 Sometimes synchronicity isn’t so easily explained.
-Explanation lacks because intuitive feeling takes over and these feelings are highly subjective.
-To me, and based on the experiences and research of my academic peers, the intuitive feelings we have are another form of knowing.
+Explanation lacks because intuitive feeling takes over.
+These feelings are highly subjective.
+The intuitive feelings we have are another form of knowing.
 We can analyze anything to its death, but if we notice what is going on in our bodies and senses, much can be brought to life.

 I could keep describing it, but truly, I don’t want words to dilute the personal, individual experience.
-When we begin to notice our environments with no judgement and feel our subtle or striking reactions to it, we connect to rhythms in life, to our own humanity, and come to possibility.
-Maybe what you notice feels like a private message to you, or maybe with curiosity you smile.
+As we begin to notice our environments with no judgement and feel our subtle or striking reactions to it, we connect to rhythms in life, to our own humanity, and come to possibility.
+What you notice may become like a private message to you, or maybe with curiosity you just smile.

 Go see what the world has to say to you!
 If you like this page, please share it.